How To Repair Tears And Holes In Leather With Fluid Leather Filler

 - The surface of COLOURLOCK Fluid Leather is smooth and shiny after drying.
 To hide the repair, a colouration with COLOURLOCK Leather Fresh in the respective colour is necessary.
 This covers the gloss of the COLOURLOCK Fluid Leather.
 Dab the COLOURLOCK Leather Fresh several times with a sponge on the repair and dry with a hair dryer in between the layers until the desired covering is achieved.

-- Ensure you degrease the repair area with COLOURLOCK Leather Cleaning Spirit in order to remove remaining care products containing grease, waxes, silicones etc. before applying COLOURLOCK Fluid Leather.
+- Ensure you degrease the repair area with COLOURLOCK Degreaser in order to remove remaining care products containing grease, waxes, silicones etc. before applying COLOURLOCK Fluid Leather.

 - Smooth rough areas and scratches with the COLOURLOCK Leather Sanding Pad before starting any repairs with COLOURLOCK Fluid Leather.